 Moving on from overvalued real estate, Erik and I dive into the elephant in the room: sovereign bond markets.
-We discuss a potential catalyst which I’ve been thinking a lot about which could actually create inflation.
+We discuss a potential catalyst that I’ve been thinking a lot about which could actually create inflation.

 Tied closely to the sovereign bond markets is what lies in store for the US in terms of both fiscal and monetary policy.
 One thing which we both agreed on was the likelihood of fiscal stimulus.
 Both Trump and Hillary are making this part of their campaign message: infrastructure spending.

 “We’ll get a fund.
-We’ll make a phenomenal deal with the low interest rates,” he said.
+We’ll make a phenomenal deal with the low-interest rates,” he said.
 Who would provide the money?
 “People, investors.
 People would put money into the fund.
 The citizens would put money into the fund,” he said, adding that he’d use “infrastructure bonds from the country, from the United States.”

-Of course Trump isn’t the only one promising free lollies and grand plans:
+Of course, Trump isn’t the only one promising free lollies and grand plans: